Parks Project Updates

 Rice Creek North Regional Trail

-Ramsey County Parks and Recreation is currently in the process of preparing a Master Plan Amendment for the portion of the Rice Creek North Regional Trail Corridor from I-35W to County Road I adjacent to the former Twin Cities Army Ammunition Plant (TCAAP) site in Arden Hills.
-The Rice Creek corridor has been identified as an essential wildlife corridor providing a habitat link between regional parks.
+Ramsey County Parks and Recreation has prepared a Master Plan Amendment for the portion of the Rice Creek North Regional Trail Corridor from I-35W to County Road I adjacent to the former Twin Cities Army Ammunition Plant (TCAAP) site in Arden Hills.
+The Rice Creek corridor was identified as an essential wildlife corridor providing a habitat link between regional parks.

-The Rice Creek North Regional Trail Master Plan Amendment will be long term policy guides to the improvements, acquisitions, management and operations.
+The Rice Creek North Regional Trail Master Plan Amendment includes long-term policy guides to improvements, acquisitions, management and operations.
 The documents will address:

 - Natural Resources